DevExpress-Examples/wpf-bind-gridcontrol-to-dynamic-data/Readme.md

 \* The complexity is mostly measured by our subjective opinion and the aggregate necessity to create custom classes, implement interfaces, or handle events.

-\*\* The exact time frames may differ depending on the machine specs or overall project implementation.
+\*\* The exact time may differ based on the project implementation or machine specifications.
 This table shows relative values measured in multiple attempts on the same machine.

-\*\*\* When using a virtual data source, adding new columns at runtime is only possible if you reset the source and fetch all rows from the start.
+\*\*\* When you add new columns to a virtual data source at runtime, you should reset the source and fetch all rows from scratch.
 The performance of common data shaping operations depends on custom logic that implements such operations in the source.

 ## Documentation